ncrna/PathogenTrack/doc/QUICK_START.md

 Step 4: Run `PathogenTrack` to get the pathogens at the single-cell level
 ----------------------------------------------------------------------------

+`PathogenTrack` takes raw single-cell RNAseq fastq file and the barcodes.tsv file as input.
+Users can obtain pathogen quantification matrix by running this command:
 ```
 python PathogenTrack.py count --project_id test_pathogentrack_out \
                               --star_index /path/to/STAR/index/ \